cw417/Practice-Web-Scraper/README.md

 1) PyScrape launches a GUI built in tkinter that contains input fields for desired website, name of item to search, sender email and password, and receiver email.

-2) When the user clicks the "Submit" button, these are then put into a dictionary, which is stored as a JSON file which is written into the currently active folder.
-Note that clicking the "Submit" button overwrites the JSON file with each press, so it will only ever contain a single dictionary.
+2) When the user clicks the "Submit" button, these are then put into a dictionary, which is stored as a JSON file that is written into the current working directory.
+Note that clicking the "Submit" button overwrites the JSON file with each press, so it will not store multiple inputs.

 3) After the GUI window is closed, the main portion of the code then creates a dictionary, which it sets equal to the dictionary read from the JSON file.